johnsonpremier/johnsonpremier.github.io/_posts/2023-06-01-rhel_expiration.md

 chage -l username
 ```

   _Congratulations.
-That's it!!
+That's it!!!
 You have successfully changed the expiration date for the RHEL user using the terminal._